empty/django-reports/README.md

-# django-report-runner
+# django-reports

 Django Reports is a reuasable application that allows you to create admin reports using SQL, forms, views, or JasperServer.

 ## Installation

-pip install django-report-runner
+pip install django-reports

 ## Quickstart